MuhammetSEZGIN/Airline-Automation/README.md

 # Airline-Automation
-JThe purpose of the project is to ensure the correct implementation of CRUD operations on the backend using JSF, MYSQL, and GlassFish Server.
+The purpose of the project is to ensure the correct implementation of CRUD operations on the backend using JSF, MYSQL, and GlassFish Server.
 The team aims to establish a proper division of labor to achieve the project goals.